A mission inspired by Spirit and rooted in Earth

 The HeartLight Ark is envisioned as a wellness, education, and retreat center designed to support physical, emotional, and spiritual well-being.
 It will offer:

-a center for vibrant, organic, functional foods
+a facility for vibrant, organic, functional foods

 a wellness center with multiple healing modalities